Banner

 Brief Speaker Bio:

-Jun Wang is a Chair Professor of Computational Intelligence in the Department of Computer Science and School of Data Science at City University of Hong Kong.
-Prior to this position, he held various academic positions at Dalian University of Technology, Case Western Reserve University, the University of North Dakota, and the Chinese University of Hong Kong.
-He also held various part-time visiting positions at the US Air Force Armstrong Laboratory, RIKEN Brain Science Institute, Huazhong University of Science and Technology, Dalian University of Technology, and Shanghai Jiao Tong University.
-He received a B.S. degree in electrical engineering and an M.S. degree in systems engineering from Dalian University of Technology, Dalian, China.
-He received his Ph.D. degree in systems engineering from Case Western Reserve University, Cleveland, Ohio, USA.
-His current research interests include neural networks and their applications.
-He published more than 300 journal papers, 15 book chapters, 11 edited books, and numerous conference papers in these areas with Google Scholar citations of over 30,818 and an h-index of 101.
+Jun Wang is a Chair Professor of Computational Intelligence in the Department of Computer Science and the School of Data Science at City University of Hong Kong.
+Prior to this position, he held various academic positions at Dalian University of Technology, Case Western Reserve University, University of North Dakota, and the Chinese University of Hong Kong.
+He also held various short-term visiting positions at USAF Armstrong Laboratory, RIKEN Brain Science Institute, and Shanghai Jiao Tong University.
+He received a B.S. degree in electrical engineering and an M.S. degree from Dalian University of Technology and his Ph.D. degree from Case Western Reserve University.
+He was the Editor-in-Chief of the IEEE Transactions on Cybernetics.
+He is an IEEE Life Fellow, IAPR Fellow, and a foreign member of Academia Europaea.
+He is a recipient of the APNNA Outstanding Achievement Award, IEEE CIS Neural Networks Pioneer Award, CAAI Wu Wenjun AI Achievement Award, and IEEE SMCS Norbert Wiener Award, among other distinctions.